Ni-Langguth/MARBLE/README.md

   - If you are from SPI and want to work on an SPI mac
     - Remove the macXXarm label from the jenkins node you want to work on
-    - Overview of jenkins mac-vm nodes: https://lcgapp-services.cern.ch/spi-jenkins/label/macVM/
+    - Overview of jenkins mac-vm nodes: https://lcgapp-services.cern.ch/spi-jenkins/label/macVM/ IMPORTANT once you are done working on the CI host-mac:
+  - Launch 'vm_cycler.sh'
+  - If you removed the Jenkins label, return it

 Some useful prlctl commands
 -----